-The NYISO 2009 "Annual Transmission Planning and Evaluation Report" (FERC 715 Report) and various documents included or referenced in the report and not considered to be restricted information are available from the NYISO public web site at (http://www.nyiso.com/public/services/planning/nyiso_ferc.jsp).
-However, the Part 2 power flow base cases and Part 3 map and one-line diagrams are considered restricted information and are not available from the web site.
+The NYISO 2011 "Annual Transmission Planning and Evaluation Report" (FERC 715 Report) and various documents included or referenced in the report and not considered to be restricted information are available from the NYISO public web site at (www.nyiso.com/public/markets\operations/services/planning/documents).
+However, the Part 2 power flow base cases and Part 3 map and one-line diagrams are restricted information and are not available from the web site.

-This form may be used to request restricted information contained in the NYISO 2009 FERC 715 Report.
-To submit a request: provide all required information, check what information is being requested, check and sign the Non-Disclosure Agreement, and submit your request with payment of the fee if applicable (by check payable to: New York Independent System Operator, Inc.) to:
+This form may be used to request restricted information contained in the NYISO 2011 FERC 715 Report.
+To submit a request: provide all required information, check what information is being requested, check and sign the Non-Disclosure Agreement, and submit a scanned copy of your request via email to: